LongBu/AWS-MLS-C01-Study-Guide/README.md

 Instance Types:
   * No specific guidance given in developer guide
-  * But, it's deep learning - so GPU's are helpful
+  * But, it's deep learning - so GPUs are helpful
   * And we know it supports multiple instances and cores
   * More than one machine, if using CPUs